Ethiopian study tests culturally smart education to boost newborn care

 Summary

-This study tests whether a health education program that respects local cultural beliefs can help new mothers in Ethiopia use postnatal care services more often.
-About 864 pregnant women will receive four monthly education sessions from trained midwives during regular check-ups.
-The goal is to see if this approach increases the number of mothers who attend at least two postnatal visits and improves their knowledge of newborn care.
+This study tests whether a health education program that respects local beliefs can help new mothers in Ethiopia use postnatal care services more often and learn better ways to care for their newborns.
+About 864 pregnant women will receive four monthly education sessions from trained midwives during their regular check-ups.
+The goal is to see if this approach increases the number of mothers who attend at least two postnatal visits after giving birth.

 Disclaimer Read more